Bismuth, South Dakota: Inhabitation

 Bismuth existed circa 1901 as a small community of half a dozen homes.
 It once included a store and a baseball team.
 As of 1974, an old house remained of the town, but it is unknown if any structures are still standing.
 The site is now part of a wildlife preserve and a manmade lake.

-Etymology

-The name Bismuth refers to the metal bismuth, the 83rd element of the periodic table.
-It occurs naturally in the Earth's crust and is mined for pharmaceutical, cosmetic, and industrial purposes.
-It is unclear why this is the town name.
-Bismuth is mined in the United States; however, South Dakota has no documented bismuth mining claims, past or present.

 Geography

 Bismuth is located in the Black Hills National Forest, on the eastern edge of the Black Elk Wilderness.
 It was on the modern day site of Lakota Lake, Custer County.
-Bismuth is approximately 1.5 miles northwest of the ghost town of Spokane and five miles southeast of Mount Rushmore.
+Bismuth is approximately 1.5 mi northwest of the ghost town of Spokane and five miles southeast of Mount Rushmore.